Debra Wood, RN

 Related Media: Coronary Angiography

-Once you get to the hospital, other diagnostic tests will be done to confirm if you had a heart attack.
+Other diagnostic tests will also be done to confirm if you had a heart attack.
 Tests may include:

 Blood tests look for markers of a heart attack.
 Specific substances are found in the blood within hours or days after a heart attack.
 Blood tests may need to be repeated in order to track the enzymes.
 Progressive elevation of the enzymes indicates heart cell death and heart muscle damage.
 Substances include: